sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 The first set of TODO items we will address are in the ProcessImage function, the FindLicensePlateText class that calls the Computer Vision API, and finally the SendToEventGrid.cs class, which is responsible for sending processing results to the Event Grid topic you created earlier.

-> **Note:** If using Windows ensure you cloned to a folder with a short path `C:\work\` for example.
+> **Note:** If using Windows ensure you cloned to a folder with a short path such as `C:\work\` for example.
 Longer paths, such as `C:\Users\workshop\Downloads\`, mean you will encounter build issues in later steps: `The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.`

 1. In Visual Studio Code select **Open Folder...** and navigate to the **TollBooth** folder (`hands-on-lab\starter\TollBooth\TollBooth\`) and then choose **Select Folder**.